minkhaung-mkks/my-md/README.md

 9. **Binomial Distribution**: Calculate probabilities for binomial experiments (involving combinations).
 10. **Poisson Distribution**: Calculate probabilities for Poisson processes.
 11. **Cumulative Distribution Function (CDF) (F)**: Find cumulative probabilities.

-If you have any more specific examples or further clarifications needed, please let me know!